Optimally Solving Simultaneous-Move Dec-POMDPs: The Sequential Central Planning Approach: The SARSA Algorithm

 \section{The $o$SARSA Algorithm}

-This section extends to the sequential centralized training for decentralized execution paradigm, a reinforcement learning algorithm for $\epsilon$-optimally solving simultaneous-move Dec-POMDPs, namely $o$SARSA \citep{DibangoyeBICML18}.
+This section extends a reinforcement learning algorithm for $\epsilon$-optimally solving simultaneous-move Dec-POMDPs, known as $o$SARSA \citep{DibangoyeBICML18}, to sequential centralized training for decentralized execution.

 $o$SARSA generalizes SARSA from MDPs to $o$MDPs.
-It iteratively improves both a (sequential) policy and its corresponding linear action-value functions, one per time step.
+It iteratively improves a (sequential) policy and its corresponding linear action-value functions, one per time step.
 The improved (sequential) policies are constructed by generating trajectories of OCs, one per episode, guided by an $\epsilon$-greedy exploration strategy.
 A mixed-integer linear program (MILP) is used to select greedy joint decision rules to avoid the enumeration of double-exponential joint decision rules at every step.
-Once a trajectory resumes, it updates the linear action-value functions backward in the reversed order in which OCs were visited in the trajectory.
-We chose $o$SARSA amongst all point-based algorithms because it leverages the piecewise-linearity and convexity properties of optimal value functions in Dec-POMDPs yet maintains only a single linear value function per time step.
+Once a trajectory resumes, it updates the linear action-value functions in the reversed order in which OCs were visited in it.
+We chose $o$SARSA among all point-based algorithms because it leverages the piecewise linearity and convexity properties of optimal value functions in Dec-POMDPs, yet maintains only a single linear value function per time step.
 Besides, it is guaranteed to find $\epsilon$-optimal policy asymptotically.
-Notice that algorithms that do not restrict to the max-plane representations for the value functions, \eg the feature-based value iteration (FB-HSVI) algorithm \citep{Dibangoye:OMDP:2016}, may not fully exploit our findings.
+Note that algorithms that do not restrict to the max-plane representations for value functions, \eg the feature-based value iteration (FB-HSVI) algorithm \citep{Dibangoye:OMDP:2016}, may not fully exploit our findings.